Oregon Ducks football: Don Read era (1974–1976)

 Enright was replaced by Don Read, his quarterback coach.
 Read was unable to field a competitive team in his first job as a major college head coach.
 Oregon's longest losing streak – 14 games – was set during Read's three-year term, which also saw the team's worst loss in history (66–0 at Washington in 1974).
-After the Ducks’ home opener in 1975, a 5–0 loss to San Jose State, UO president William Boyd told a reporter he'd "rather be whipped in a public square than sit through a game like that."
+After the Ducks' home opener in 1975, a 5–0 loss to San Jose State, UO president William Boyd told a reporter he'd "rather be whipped in a public square than sit through a game like that."
 Read was fired, with one year left on his contract, after the 1976 season ended.
 His teams had gone 3–18 in conference play, were shut out seven times in three seasons, and owned just one win over a team with a winning record (17–3 over Colorado State in 1976).

-In announcing Read's termination, Oregon Athletic Director John Caine said it had been a financial decision; Read hadn't shown enough progress to generate interest in season ticket sales, boosters were not making donations, and Read couldn't be sent out recruiting without a contract extension, for which there was no support.
+In announcing Read's termination, Oregon Athletic Director John Caine said it had been a financial decision; Read had not shown enough progress to generate interest in season ticket sales, boosters were not making donations, and Read could not be sent out recruiting without a contract extension, for which there was no support.
 Breaking recent—and unsuccessful—tradition, Caine also said "the successor will not come from the current staff ...
 There is a need for a different approach than we've had here for a number of years ...
 I'm looking for a multi-talented individual, one with perhaps a different personality and a different background."
 It had become clear that drastic action was needed to correct a suffering program.
 Caine had informed an alumni group that the Oregon football team had lost money the last three seasons.
 Normally, it is a university's football program that provides funding for other non-revenue sports, but at Oregon, football was siphoning money from the successful basketball program and cutting into the budgets for wrestling, baseball and track.